PhillHenry/ml_business_process_engineering/hugo/content/blog/real_life_llms.md

 ![Carry on again](/img/blog/carry_on_3.png)

-Now this is downright annoying.
+The next issue is downright annoying.
 It says `Replace 'some_table' with the actual source table`.
 Huh?
 It's telling me to fill in its blanks!

 ![Do my work for me](/img/blog/replace_table.png)